 The purpose of this committee shall be:

-To insure the executive of the S.S.A.
-Constitution, by-laws, standing rules, policies, and procedures and all S.S.A. business actions deemed necessary.
+To ensure the executive of the S.S.A.
+Constitution, by-laws, rules, policies, and procedures and all S.S.A. business actions deemed necessary.

 To review, develop, and introduce upcoming S.S.A Legislation.